-joe dempsie talks skins, game of thrones, monsters and grand theft auto
+actor joe dempsie talks game of thrones and grand theft auto

-Frankie's a young guy from Detroit, as all of the platoon are, Detroit being a place with little to no prospects really.
-In the army the main recruiting grounds are those sort of run down cities.
-Frankie's kind of the life and soul of the party, I think he's the one who's the most excited for signing up and going to war.
-But the interesting thing - for me as an actor to play - is that when the boys get out there, when confronted with the realities of the situation, he finds it the hardest to deal with.
+Frankie's a young guy from Detroit — as all of the platoon are — a place with little to no prospects.
+In the army, the main recruiting grounds are those sort of run down cities.
+Frankie's kind of the life and soul of the party; I think he's the one who's the most excited for signing up and going to war.
+But the interesting thing for me as an actor to play is that when the boys get out there, when confronted with the realities of the situation, he finds it the hardest to deal with.

 What was it like shooting in the desert for a month?

-We stayed in Amman, which is the capital of Jordan and it's a weird clash of cultures that place, because aesthetically, it looks like the Middle East that you've seen in films and on the news, but then it also has Pizza Hut and Taco Bell and nightclubs and stuff.
+We stayed in Amman, which is the capital of Jordan.
+It's a weird clash of cultures, that place.
+Aesthetically, it looks like the Middle East that you've seen in films and on the news, but then it also has Pizza Hut and Taco Bell and nightclubs and stuff.